-The patient presents with a complaint of pain, tingling or numbness in the palmar surface of the thumb and first two and a half fingers, with the symptoms described as being worse at night.
-The patient typically complains of poor precision gripping or problems with sustained or repetitive wrist motion (i.e. assembly line work, typing, fine tool manipulation).
+Patients of Carpal Tunnel Syndrome (CTS) present with a complaint.
+These include complaints of pain, tingling or numbness in the palmar surface of the thumb and first two and a half fingers.
+The symptoms are also described as being worse at night.
+They typically complain of poor precision gripping, or problems with sustained or repetitive wrist motion (i.e. assembly line work, typing, fine tool manipulation).
 Clinical tests such as Tinel’s sign and Phalen’s test are positive.
 Other common impairments include:

 - Increasing pain in the hand with repetitive use

 - Weakness/atrophy in the thenar muscles and the first two lumbricals

 - Tightness in the adductor pollicis and extrinsic extensors of the thumb and digits 2 and 3